College Property Inventory (Procedure 5.0801)

 3. Threshold for Recording Property

-All property with total original cost of $1,000.00 or more and projected useful life of one (1) year or more should be recorded in the college's financial system as property for inventory purposes.
+All property with total original cost of $5,000 or more and projected useful life of one (1) year or more shall be recorded in the college's financial system as property for inventory purposes.
+In addition, items with a value or acquisition cost under $5,000 may be recorded as accountable items.
+Accountable items are any items that the College wishes to track through the property system for any reason.

 4. Marking of Property